bitcoin-core-review-club/website/hosting.md

   that is likely to be instructive or interesting.
 Don't select a PR just because you want it to be merged soon!
 You may even select a PR that is already merged.

-- The PRs discussed at review club should span a range of complexity and difficulty levels, in order to cater to attendees with a variety of different experience levels.
+- The PR can be complex, but keep in mind that attendees may be at a variety of different experience levels.
 Some attendees have only just cloned the Bitcoin Core repo for the first time, and some have been contributing for months or years.
-Having some meetings on basic PRs and others on more complex PRs ensures that there's something for everyone.
+If you choose a complex PR, try to provide notes that would help a beginner get up to speed.

-- Generally, try to pick PRs that don't require a very high level of contextual knowledge, since it's difficult to introduce a lot of concepts in a one hour meeting.
+- It's fine to discuss a PR that you opened yourself.
+After all, you probably know more about it than anyone else!

 - The appropriate amount of code change to discuss depends on the complexity of the code.
 It might be fine to discuss 10-20 lines of code if the change is very subtle or has complex interactions.
 If the change is more straightforward, then it might be fine to discuss 100+ lines of code change.
-If the PR seems too large to cover in a meeting, consider only discussing a subset of the commits, or breaking up the discussion over multiple meetings.
+If the PR seems too large, consider only discussing a subset of the commits.

-- It's fine to discuss a PR that you opened yourself.
-After all, you probably know more about it than anyone else!
+- In the past, we have broken up discussion on a PR into multiple meetings, and run additional meetings during the week to accommodate higher interest on more complex PRs.
+If you feel additional time is appropriate, don't hesitate to propose something!

 ## Before the Meeting